bchenSyd/frankel-rs-mock/readme.md

 3. deploy.cmd

 ```
+$ npm install kuduscript -g

-#this will generate deployment script for you to do further customization. not mandatory though...
+# this will generate deployment script for you to do further customization. not mandatory though...
-azure site deploymentscript --node
+$ kuduscript -y --node
+Generating deployment script for node.js Web Site
+Generated deployment script files
 ```

 3. do we have to provide a `web.config` for azure ?